 Pick from a range of experiences on Yuup's website, including Terrarium workshops, cooking classes, and many more.

-Or join Graft for a graffiti workshop or mural painting session, where you'll have a go at using stencils and spray paints to create your own artworks to bring home.
+Join Graft for a graffiti workshop or mural painting session, where you'll have a go at using stencils and spray paints to create your own artworks to bring home.
+Or book on to a painting class with Prime Pass.

 Take a tour